Outbound network and FQDN rules for Azure Kubernetes Service (AKS) clusters

 • On rare occasions, if there's a maintenance operation, your API server IP might change.
 Planned maintenance operations that can change the API server IP are always communicated in advance.

 • You might notice traffic towards "umsa*.blob.core.chinacloudapi.cn" endpoint.
 This endpoint is used to store manifests for Azure Linux VM Agent & Extensions and is regularly checked to download new versions.
+You can find more details on VM Extensions.

 Azure Global required network rules